CodeSigils/parcel-n-boot/README.md

   `yarn install`

-- To setup the project for the first time run:
+- Setup the project for the first time run:

   `yarn run setup`